 Using load-control, here are the load-rotation and load-plastic rotation relationships from the analysis.
 Although not shown here, the plastic deformation recorder works for cyclic loading as well.

 With reinforced concrete, gravity loads reduce the initial stiffness.
 Because the plastic rotation calculation is done at the element level, the elastic unloading is based on whatever the material reports as its initial stiffness, i.e., at zero strain.
-This difference in initial stiffness can lead to slight over-estimation of plastic rotations.
+This difference in initial stiffness will lead to early onset and slight over-estimation of plastic rotations.
 But it’s reinforced concrete–you likely have bigger problems to worry about.